Skip to content

 Categorization based on the Data Life Cycle

 Data Services are tools that help researchers in one or multiple steps of the Research Data Management Life Cycle.
 Hence, services can get one or multiple of the tags planning, production, analysis, storage, access, and re-use.
+Additionally, Services for developers can help developers to build services.

 Image